Office of Prescription Drug Promotion (OPDP) Research

 - Patient and Physician Attitudes and Behaviors Associated With DTC Promotion of Prescription Drugs - Summary of FDA Survey Research Results

 Before research is fielded, the public has the opportunity to offer feedback on OPDP research through the public comment process.
-We appreciate and respond to all comments which seek to assist us in improving the quality of our research.
-If you would like to contribute your comments, check the Federal Register for OPDP research projects by going to www.regulations.gov.
+We appreciate and consider all comments which seek to assist us in improving the quality of our research.
+If you would like to contribute your comments, check the Federal Register for OPDP research projects by going to www.regulations.gov .
 The research team can also be reached directly by email at DTCresearch@fda.hhs.gov.

 Additional information about select research in progress along with links to appropriate Federal Register notices is available below.